 Next Guided Walk

-Walk led by: Lynda Cook, member of the Heath Committee
+Walk led by: Zander Goss, member of the Heath Sub-Committee

 The estate of the late Jenifer Ford, a lifelong member of the Society and Hampstead resident and painter, bequeathed to the Society a collection of her paintings of Hampstead and the Heath.